MyPureCloud/purecloud_api_dotnet_oauth_control/README.md

 ## Example Applications

-This solution contains two examples projects.
+This solution contains three examples projects.
 The _Oauth Example_ project uses the OAuthWebBrowser control in a winforms app.
 The _OAuth Example WPF_ project uses the OAuthWebBrowser control in a WPF by making use of the [WindowsFormsHost](https://msdn.microsoft.com/en-us/library/system.windows.forms.integration.windowsformshost.aspx) class.
+The _OAuth Standalone Form Example_ project uses the OAuthWebBrowserForm winform in a console application.

 ## Using OAuthWebBrowser